teaforthecat/bones-http/README.md

 - GET /api/events
 - GET /api/login
 - ANY /api/logout
+- WebSocket /api/ws

 ## Query

 Let's say we have a function that gets data from a database.
 We'll connect this function to the web by creating a query handler.
-This is a function that takes three arguments, similarly to the command handler.
+This is a function that takes three arguments, similar to the command handler.
 The first parameter will be the parsed query string from the web request, conformed to a schema.
 The second is the auth-info, and the third is the whole request.